ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 Ha & Schmidhuber's 2018 paper was accompanied by a blog post that was both interactive and full of moving images.
 Alongside this outstanding presentation is technical work where supervised and unsupervised learning providing representations to an evolutionary controller.

 I had never worked with any of these techniques before reimplementing World Models.
-The influence of me learning these techniques has been visible in the projects of my students at Data Science Retreat.
+The influence of me learning these techniques has been visible in the projects of my students at [Data Science Retreat](https://www.datascienceretreat.com/).
 Shout out to Mack (MDN), Samson (VAE) and Stas (World Models + PPO).
 Thank you to them for allowing me to improve my understanding in parallel with theirs.

 ## The promise of learning a model of the world

+We operate in a world with spatial and temporal dimensions.
+A **world model** is an abstract representation of these dimensions.
+In a control problem, a world model can be useful in a number of different ways.

+One use of a world model is to **use their low dimensional, internal representations for control**.
+We will see that the World Models agent uses it's vision and memory in this way.
+The value of having these low dimensional representations is that both prediction and control are easier in low dimensional spaces.

+Another use of a world model is to **generate data for training**.
+A model that is able to predict the environment observation and reward transition dynamics can be used recurrently to generate rollouts.

+**These two uses can be combined together**, where world models are used to generate rollouts in the low dimensional, internal representation spaces.
+This is *learning within a dream*.

+The value of these different approaches is clear to anyone who (like I have), has spent time building or learning environment models.
+The sample inefficiency of modern reinforcement learning agents means that an environment models is required for simulation.

-The other impression of the World Models work is the tagline *learning within a dream*.
-This was relevant to work I was doing as an energy data scientist at Tempus Energy.
+I encountered this problem in industry, as an energy data scientist at Tempus Energy.
 We had no simulator, and struggled to learn an environment model from limited amounts of customer data.

-Being able to learn an environment model is a super power in any control problem.
-We operate in a world with spatial and temporal dimensions.
-A *world model* is an abstract representation of these dimensions.
-Commonly this representation is low dimensional.

-Learning a low dimensional representation is **dimensionality reduction** - a fundamental operation in machine learning.
-The value of dimensionality reduction is that both prediction and control are easier in low dimensional spaces.

 ## The four competences